-The money back guarantee is one of the most abused marketing tools in the timeshare exit industry.
+Should a money-back guarantee be the only requirement on your timeshare exit checklist?
+Offering money-back guarantee protection is one of the most abused marketing tools in the timeshare exit industry.
 Unfortunately, it has also become one of the most concerning.
-Unproven timeshare exit companies are exploiting the promise of a money back guarantee in order to gain consumers’ trust even though they may have little or no timeshare exit expertise and possibly a faulty business model.
+Unproven timeshare exit companies are exploiting the promise of a money-back guarantee in order to gain consumers’ trust, even though they may have little or no timeshare exit expertise and possibly a faulty business model.

-Read more about the “Money Back Guarantee Mirage” on page 23 of the Consumer’s Guide to Timeshare Exit.
+Read more about the Money-Back Guarantee Mirage and how to protect yourself in the Consumer’s Guide To Timeshare Exit.

-One of the selling points that timeshare resorts often use to convince consumers that a timeshare is a lasting investment is that the timeshare can be passed on to your children.
-For owners looking to exit, the fear of their children being stuck with the timeshare is real.
+In fact, one of the pitches that timeshare resorts often use to try to convince consumers that a timeshare is a lasting investment is that the timeshare can be passed on to their children.
+Unfortunately, for owners looking to exit, the fear of their children being stuck with the timeshare

 is real…even if they didn’t sign the contract.
 This is another reason the personal legal representation our partner law firm offers is so valuable in guiding you through the exit process and protecting your family.